commitdev/zero/README.md

 ```

 ### zero apply

-The `apply` command takes the templated modules generated based on your input and spins up a scalable & performant infrastructure for you!
+The `zero apply` command takes the templated modules generated based on your input and spins up a scalable & performant infrastructure for you!

 ```shell
 $ zero apply